 All applicants to study medicine at Leeds are required to take BMAT in either September or November of each year, and the result from the first sitting only will be accepted.
 You can either take the test at your own school or college, or at one of BMAT’s open centres worldwide.

 Taking the three sciences, mathematics and further mathematics is not required in order to do well on the BMAT, but some extra reading may be required over the summer.
 The essay question may require you to undertake extra reading of newspapers and journal articles, and it may be beneficial to practice essay writing, particularly if you haven't been writing essays as part of your A-level studies.

-Further details are available on the BMAT website.
+Further details and updates are available on the BMAT website.
 Your scores will be scrutinised when selectors consider the rest of the application alongside your personal statement, academic background and your referee’s statement.

 We believe that the face-to-face interview is an extremely valuable process for identifying the highest quality possible candidates.
 We interview as many people as we can, but can usually only see just over 1000 applicants each year.
 The interview will allow us to assess further your non-academic qualities (the personal qualities that have been demonstrated by successful students on this programme) and communication skills.
 On the day of interview you will also have the opportunity to look around the School of Medicine and meet current students.